mpanko/denisasvach/content/projects/treatment-of-remembering.md

   - type: text
     content: >-

-      set design: Denisa Svachova

-      concept: Johana Pockova
+      **2020**

+      The premiere took place at Ponec - Theatre for Dance in Prague in 2020.

+      *set design:* **Denisa Svachova**

+      *concept:* **Johana Pockova**

-      direction: Sabina Bockova, Johana Pockova
+      *direction:* **Sabina Bockova, Johana Pockova**

-      creation and performing: Sabina Bockova, Johana Pockova, Inga Zotova-Mikshina
+      *creation and performing:* **Sabina Bockova, Johana Pockova, Inga Zotova-Mikshina**

-      music: Lukas Palan

-      sound design: Jakub Stourac

-      light design: Michal Horacek

-      dramaturgical consulting: Petra Hauerova
+      *music:* **Lukas Palan**

+      *sound design:* **Jakub Stourac**

+      *light design:* **Michal Horacek**

+      *dramaturgical consulting:* **Petra Hauerova**
   - type: text
     content: >-

       Imagine you are breathing.

       Nature is dead and there is no going back.
 Do you remember how it felt when we could breathe together?
 When we could bury our feet in the grass?
 When raindrops fell on us?
 Three performers lead the audience in a ritual of remembrance at a time when the natural world, exhausted by humanity, no longer exists.

-      Set in an artificial imitation of the universe, they reflect on the ever increasing replacement of nature with the built environment.
-Treatment of Remembering encourages us to look inside and awaken long forgotten memories; it draws attention to the uniqueness of physical and emotional experiences connected with nature.
+      Set in an artificial imitation of the universe, they reflect on the ever-increasing replacement of nature with the built environment.
+Treatment of Remembering encourages us to look inside and awaken long-forgotten memories; it draws attention to the uniqueness of physical and emotional experiences connected with nature.
 Minimalist choreography and scenography create a sense of timelessness, complemented by a complex and sensitive musical composition and intense lighting states, which offer a dense statement on origin and extinction.
 A delicate and expressive apocalyptic vision, the work is both a meditative social critique and a guide to shaping a new world.

       (text published on Aerowaves.org)

-      The premiere took place on October 5, 2020, at Ponec - Theatre for Dance, Prague, Czech Republic
   - type: image
     span: false
     vertical: false